mohdrayyan130/Password-Generator/README.md

 ## 📝 License

 This project is licensed under the **MIT License**.
-Feel free to use, modify, or share — just give proper credit.
+Feel free to use, modify, or share. 'just give proper credit'

 You can read the full license [here](LICENSE)